Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- objects (context) - id of the context with objects intended for event building,
+- objects (variable) - id of the context with objects intended for event building,
-- paths1 (context) - id of the context with paths to the scripts,
-- paths2 (VariableModule vector) - vector of paths to the scripts.
+- paths (variable / variable vector / string vector) - vector of paths to the scripts.

 ## load_build

 **Syntax**

-load_build *objects* [paths1] [paths2]
+load_build *objects* *paths*

 **Description**